 Panel size appeared to be compatible to service size.
 Branch breaker distribution appeared normal.
 No signs of overheating were evident at the time of the inspection.
-There are three-pronged ungrounded outlets present throughout the main floor of the home, typical for the age of the home, recommend review and correction as necessary by a qualified electrical contractor.
+Outlets were randomly tested and had correct polarity, except as noted.
+Three-pronged outlets present in the living room and dining room had an open ground - Recommend repair / correction as necessary - Safety Concern.
+Opening in the front of the pony panel dead front panel needs to be sealed for safety.